 On October 26, 1996, the Internet Archive began in earnest, helping to collect big statements and tiny wrinkles alike on the internet.
-Yes, that means their 20th anniversary is coming up next week.
 (Did you know they accept donations?)

 That broad swoop of data collection extends to the world of politics.
-These days, the Archive has in some ways democratized the basic ideas that Kahle's campaign machinery was built upon back in '92.
-The nonprofit's Political TV Ad Archive collects every political ad that has run during the 2016 campaign season (including links to fact-checks of the ads), along with granular data about each of the presidential debates—the latter with the help of the Annenberg Public Policy Center.
-What WAIS was doing for Perot's campaign way back when, the Political TV Ad Archive is expanding upon—and doing for the public at large.
+The Archive has in some ways democratized the basic ideas that Kahle’s campaign machinery was built upon back in ’92.
+During the 2016 campaign, the nonprofit’s Political TV Ad Archive collected every political ad that has run during that campaign season (including links to fact-checks of the ads), along with granular data about each of the presidential debates—the latter with the help of the Annenberg Public Policy Center.
+What WAIS was doing for Perot’s campaign way back when, the Political TV Ad Archive expanded upon.

 This time of year in the ’92 election, Ross Perot was making some unusual left-field moves in an effort to topple Clinton and Bush–memorably, he ran a series of prime-time infomercials ahead of the election, which he paid for out of his own pocket because he’s Ross Perot.
 Perot didn’t win in ’92, in part because his decision to drop out of the race, then return, didn’t sit well with some.